alexanderluna/alexanderluna.github.io/_posts/2018-01-18-schedule-tasks.md

 {% endhighlight %}

-Similar to list our jobs:
+Similarly to list our jobs:

 {% highlight bash %}
 $ launchctl list